Call for Abstracts & Travel Awards

 Travel Assistance for Attendees and Presenters

-Please note that Diabetes Canada also offers travel assistance for trainees (MDs and PhDs) who will be presenting a scientific poster or oral presentation at the 2017 CSEM/Diabetes Canada Professional Conference and Annual Meetings.
+Please note that Diabetes Canada also offers travel assistance for trainees (MDs and PhDs) who will be presenting a scientific poster or oral presentation at the Professional Conference.
 Further information is available on their website.